msamenamen/GettingAndCleaningData/Codebook.md

 The link also contains features_info.txt which includes the detaled description of the original dataset.

+The final output is the **TidyDataSet.csv** file which contains the tidy data obtained from running *run_analysis.R* file.
+It's worth to note that *run_analysis.R* automatically opens in R a table similar to this file.

 ### Dataset Transformation
 All the tasks required are performed as discussed below.